 Ultimate Sunset on Jungut Batu Beach

-I walk the beach, between kids playing kite or football.
-The indefatigable seaweed farmers of Nusa Lembongan continue their comings and goings until dusk, laden with their big baskets of sea grass stuffed with water.
+I walk along the beach, between the kids who play kite or soccer.
+The tireless seaweed farmers of Nusa Lembongan continue their comings and goings until dusk, loaded with their large baskets of waterlogged sea grass.

 The horizon has cleared.
-Tonight we even see the volcanoes of Bali.
+This evening, we can even see the volcanoes of Bali.

 I will miss her, this beach ...

-And then the smells of morning and evening incense, at the hour of offerings.
-And then the gecko's chuckle in the middle of the night.
-And the strange arrangement of the stars in the immense sky, and the Moon, which here takes the form of a boat and not a crescent when it decreases.
-(Sigh…)
+And then the smell of incense in the morning and evening, at the time of the offerings.
+And then the gecko's clucking in the middle of the night.
+And the strange arrangement of the stars in the immense sky, and the Moon, which takes here the shape of a boat and not of a crescent when it decreases.
+(Sigh...)

 Mola-mola (again)